 “I’m going back there [England] soon after the Rebels tour, obviously they’ve picked their World Cup squad but if there’s any injuries, I’m staying fit and I’ll be ready.
 It’s a long shot and I’m not going to be thinking about it too much.
 But I hope they go well and keep progressing as they have been.
 I’m not at the forefront of their minds at the minute.”

 Youthful pride projected an outward indifference towards missing out on the game’s showpiece in a couple of months time.
 But the painful reality of his situation flickered momentarily across his eyes.

 Standing in such close proximity to him to witness that moment’s fragility behind the insouciance, one can’t help but wonder if he’s really the ‘enfant terrible’ of English rugby, or merely a mixed-up, vulnerable young man with bags of talent who’s made his mistakes under a very public spotlight.

 Will he simply be another in a long line of flawed sporting mavericks or has he finally turned the corner towards potential greatness?
 Only time will tell, and the words he left me with as he looked ahead to next season seemed redolent of somebody who’s finally seen a bleak future writ large, if he maintained his wayward course.

 “Hopefully I’ll be new and improved, and I can move on.”

 The jury is still out but one thing is for sure, many more chapters are still to be written in the rugby career of one Daniel Jerome Cipriani.

-First published by Ruggamatrix on July 12th, 2011
+Original version published by Ruggamatrix on July 7th, 2011